Note: Due to coronavirus concerns, our Summer 2020 session will be online only, June 29 to July 11. Please click here to apply for NBTB Online.

-Staff and students attending Newsroom by the Bay are housed on campus in university dorms for the duration of their stay.
+Staff and students attending Newsroom by the Bay’s on-campus program are housed in university dorms for the duration of their stay.
 Students will be within walking distance of Tresidder Student Union and the Stanford University Bookstore, with easy access to ATMs, student dining halls and the free Marguerite campus shuttle.
 Students under 18 years of age are housed in doubles; students who are 18 years old as of the date that camp begins are housed in singles or doubles with another student over 18 years of age.

 Click here for a campus map, including the location of Tresidder and the Stanford bookstore.

-NBTB students can get access to Stanford athletic facilities by purchasing a day pass.
+NBTB students have access to Stanford athletic facilities by purchasing a day pass.
 Access to the Avery Aquatic Center costs $5 per person per day.
 Taube South Tennis Courts are available to students when they are not in use by tennis camp.
 Hiking, jogging and biking are free.
 We typically reserve beach volleyball courts, soccer field space and basketball courts for use by our students during afternoon downtime.
 Equipment is free for checkout at the camp office.

 Room assignments will be made by the program, but please let us know if you have special needs.
-Students who are otherwise qualified for the program but require special arrangements to accommodate a disability, an unexpected injury (such as a sprained ankle prior to camp) or wheelchair access may request such accommodations by contacting us at firstname.lastname@example.org or by writing to us at Newsroom By the Bay, P.O.B.
-20105, Stanford, CA 94309.
-Requests should be made along with the program application.
+Students who require special arrangements to accommodate a disability, an unexpected injury (such as a sprained ankle prior to camp) or wheelchair access may request such accommodations by contacting us at firstname.lastname@example.org.

 Youth program guidelines

 In line with Stanford summer workshop requirements, we maintain a ratio of one staff to 10 students at all times.
 At least one staff member is accessible by pager or cell phone (on a 24/7 basis) for emergency contact for the duration of the program.
 Program directors stay at our assigned dorm overnight for the duration of the program.

-Faculty/staff also will accompany and supervise participants at all times, especially during walks to and from University facilities, or while participants are in the academic buildings or in the dining halls and on field trips off campus.
+Staff accompany and supervise participants at all times, especially during walks to and from university facilities, while participants are in the academic buildings or in the dining halls and on field trips off campus.